The information in this article applies to:

 If you have the most recent update, then the updates page will state this.

-If you are not running the most recent update, then selecting this option under the Help menu will take you to the most recent update for your version of Chief Architect.
+If you are not running the most recent update, then selecting this option under the Help menu will take you to the most recent update for your version.
 Follow the instructions to download and install it.

 You can also access the Program Updates page on the website at the appropriate link below for your version.